top of page

 Subfamily Limenitidinae

-With a number of genera including Euphaedra, Bebearia, Euriphene and Cymothoe included within the fruit-feeding assemblage, the following genera do not feed on fruit.
+With a number of genera including Euphaedra, Bebearia, Euriphene and Cymothoe included within the fruit-feeding assemblage, the following genera are non fruit-feeders..

 Pseudoneptis bugandensis.jpeg